GreptimeTeam/docs/docs/nightly/en/user-guide/operations/disaster-recovery/overview.md

 GreptimeDB is a distributed database designed to withstand disasters.
 It provides different solutions for disaster recovery (DR).

+This document contains:
+* Basic concepts in DR.
+* The deployment architecture of GreptimeDB and Backup & Restore (BR).
+* GreptimeDB provides the DR solutions.
+* Compares these DR solutions.

 ## Basic Concepts

 * **Recovery Time Objective (RTO)**: refers to the maximum acceptable amount of time that a business process can be down after a disaster occurs before it negatively impacts the organization.